WFN Files

 theopd_eigen cond=36.8159 6.03E-02 2.22E+00

 NMFE5.BAT This is called similarly to the standard NONMEM nmfe5.bat but uses WFN to run NONMEM.
 If it placed in a directory on the system path e.g. C:\Windows then it can be used by programs such as NextLevelSolutions bootstrap.
-Should be edited to call wfn.bat using the same arguments used to setup a WFN shortcut.
+The user should edit nmfe5.bat to makes sure it starts by calling wfn.bat using the same arguments that are used with the normal WFN shortcut method of starting WFN.

 nmfe5 theopd.ctl theopd.lst